 During the winter, buying fresh produce gets more expensive because so few fruits and vegetables are in season.
 So, it's time to turn to frozen options, said Underhill.
 "Ounce for ounce, frozen is less expensive during winter," she said.
 "Plus, there are typically plenty of coupons available during the winter for frozen produce brands."

-When you compare prices, also compare the amount you're getting for the price.
+When you compare prices, you should also compare the amount you're getting for the price.
 For example, sometimes the name-brand bottle of juice contains 59 ounces and the store brand contains 64 ounces, said Gault.
-Sometimes a "pound" of bacon is often only 12 ounces instead of a pound.
+Sometimes a "pound" of bacon is only 12 ounces instead of a pound.